jo3stevens/ACServerManager/README.md

 for production use.
 PM2 will make sure your web application stays online and, auto restarts if it crashes.

 ## Install NVM
-To install NVM, follow the installation guide on it's GitHub page [here](https://github.com/creationix/nvm).
+To install NVM, follow the installation guide on its GitHub page [here](https://github.com/creationix/nvm).
 You may need sudo / root access.

 ## Install Node.js
 Using NVM run the following command to install the latest version: